 Both Bell and Mouw complain about their “critics,” but they don’t draw back from lashing out pretty fiercely at “fundamentalists.”
 Bell calls hellfire preaching “lethal,” “toxic,” “unloving,” “creepy,” a “cheap view of God.”
 No judgmental criticism there!
 Nothing but compassionate, tolerant dialogue!

-For decades he has been saying that it is possible for someone to be saved without personal faith in Jesus Christ, but there has been no outcry from evangelicalism, including from Graham’s own denomination, the Southern Baptist Convention.
+For decades he said that it is possible for someone to be saved without personal faith in Jesus Christ, but there has been no outcry from evangelicalism, including from Graham’s own denomination, the Southern Baptist Convention.

 C.S.
 LEWIS’S INFLUENCE ON THE EVANGELICAL DOWNGRADE OF HELL